-Yes, it is very important to have these vaccines during pregnancy
+Yes, it is very important to still have these vaccines during pregnancy

 One of the safest places to birth your baby is in hospital where you have access to highly trained staff and emergency facilities, if they are required.
-Medical intervention, other than that specifically related to infection control, should not differ significantly from usual practice.
-Active mobilisation, use of water immersion in labour, nitrous oxide and epidural analgesia are not affected.
+Your care in hospital, other than that specifically related to infection control, should not differ very much from usual.
+Being active when you are in labour, and the use of water immersion, nitrous oxide and epidural analgesia are not affected by COVID-19 practices.

 - Hand washing regularly and frequently with an alcohol-based hand rub or soap and water

-- Avoidance of anyone who is coughing and sneezing
+- Avoiding anyone who is coughing and sneezing

-- Prompt access to appropriate treatment and supportive measures if infection is significant
+- Getting appropriate treatment and care if infection is significant

-- If your partner has COVID-19, or is symptomatic, they should not accompany you to the hospital
+- If your partner or support person has COVID-19, or is symptomatic, they should not accompany you to the hospital

 Pregnant women are advised to avoid all non-essential travel.
-Generally speaking, it is safest to stay at home and to avoid public spaces.
+It is safest to stay at home and to avoid public spaces.
 Reduce your use of public transport and work from home, if possible.

-- Reducing, postponing and/or increasing the interval between antenatal visits
+- Reducing, postponing and/or increasing the gap between antenatal visits

 - Limiting time of all antenatal visits to less than 15 minutes